 Effective Strategies to Reduce Youth Access to Tobacco:

-- In all but eight Colorado communities, tobacco retailers are not required to have a tobacco license, unlike the license required to sell alcohol.
+- In all but nine Colorado communities, tobacco retailers are not required to have a tobacco license, unlike the license required to sell alcohol.
 This means that tobacco can be sold by anyone anywhere in most Colorado communities.
 The Tobacco Control Legal Consortium states that policies to increase and enforce restrictions on illegal sales to minors, such as licensing of tobacco retailers, are essential in preventing youth from using tobacco.11

 - View this fact sheet and infographic about tobacco retail licensing.